-This model comes with an adaptor for the tripod, providing more convenience when observing static objects for long periods of time.
+This product comes with an adaptor for the tripod, providing more convenience when observing static objects for long periods of time.

 Dust and dirt sticks to the rubber armouring.